 This will redirect the output from the cat command (which is the contents of the myfile.txt) to the grep command, where it will be checked for containing the text “some text”

-2. Chaining (Using “;”, “&”, “&&” or “||”) – This means different things depending on which symbol is used but generally the commands don’t interact with each other as much.
+Chaining (Using “;”, “&”, “&&” or “||”) - This means different things depending on which symbol is used but generally the commands don’t interact with each other as much.

-The Semicolon (“;”) Operator – This is the most straightforward and basic operator out of the bunch.
+The Semicolon (";") Operator- This is the most straightforward and basic operator out of the bunch.
 It tells the shell to execute commands one after the other.
 If there’s an error, no biggie, it’ll just continue.
 Let’s try running cat on a non-existent file, and echo some text to the terminal.

 As you can see, the first command failed and exited with an error, but the second command still got executed, just as expected.

-The Double Ampersand (“&&”) Operator – This one acts as a conditional. if the first command exits without an error then run the second command.
-Let’s try that same like with a double ampersand instead of a semicolon.
+The Double Ampersand ("&&") Operator - This one acts as a conditional. if the first command exits without an error then run the second command.
+Let’s try that same line with a double ampersand instead of a semicolon.

 As you can see, the intended behavior checks out here as well.
 In the first line, the first command exits with an error and therefore the second command is not executed.
 If we flip them around, however, the second command does execute.
 If we add a third command chained with &&, it would not be executed.
 Try to figure out a way to make this work, it’s a good thinking exercise.
 You already have the tools you need!